A203-IPIS/ClusterMetric/README.md

 (A) displays the process of whole-brain finer parcellation and node identification.

-(B) displays the atlas nodes.
+(B) displays the atlas nodes and the statistical results and the significant regions within  a cluster.

-(c) displays the statistical results and the significant regions within  a cluster.
+(c) displays the node identification in clusterometric analysis.
 #  Dependance
 This code depends on [whitematteranalysis](https://github.com/SlicerDMRI/whitematteranalysis), [Dipy](https://dipy.org/), [Mrtrix3](https://mrtrix.readthedocs.io/en/latest/index.html), [UKF Tracrography](https://github.com/pnlbwh/ukftractography).